With Cardboard, it seems that Google is in the middle of an effort to push VR along as quickly as possible by inviting everyone to participate.

 Since launching the viewer with an open-sourced design, Google has gone on to promote Cardboard-compatible apps, provide viewer specifications, and publish SDKs, encouraging more developers and would-be Cardboard manufacturers to join the party.
 Read More

 Google's compatibility definition document (CDD) is meant to provide guidelines, requirements, and recommendations to Android device manufacturers who want their devices to be "compatible" with the latest release of Android, allowing them to pass Google's Compatibility Test Suite.

 Last time Google updated the document, we noted at least one change of interest, requiring that manufacturers use white status icons with translucent bars.
-Naturally, when we noticed Google had updated the document again, we had to take a look and see what changes had been made.
 Read More